 - Dump all of the ingredients except cilantro (is you are using it) into a skillet and turn on medium heat.

 - Cover skillet with a lid and set timer for 45 minutes.
+OR, if using long grain white rice, cook for 20 minutes.

 - When timer beeps give the rice a good stir.
 If liquid remains remove lid and let the rice cook a few more minutes to allow liquid to evaporate.